 Abstract

 A major mechanism of insecticide resistance in arthropod pests is knock-down resistance (kdr) caused by mutations in the voltage-gated sodium channel (Vgsc) gene.
-Common in most malaria Anopheles vector species, kdr mutations have never been observed in Anopheles funestus, the principal vector in Eastern and Southern Africa.
+Common in most malaria Anopheles vector species, kdr mutations have never been observed in Anopheles funestus, the principal malaria vector in Eastern and Southern Africa.
 From whole-genome sequencing of 333 An. funestus samples from a breadth of populations in Tanzania, we found 8 novel amino acid substitutions in the Vgsc gene, including the kdr variant, L1014F (L976F in An. funestus), in tight linkage disequilibrium with another (P1842S).
 The mutants were found only at high frequency in one region, with a significant decline between 2017 and 2023.
 When evaluating the resistance phenotype of these samples, we found a strong association between L976F and survivorship to the exposure to DDT insecticide, but no association with a pyrethroid insecticide (deltamethrin).
-No DDT products are currently prequalified by WHO for vector control, and the chemical is banned in Tanzania.
-However, widespread DDT contamination and a legacy of extensive stockpiles in the same region where we found the kdr alleles, may have selected for this evolution.
-Continued monitoring is necessary to confirm the origin of kdr in An. funestus, and how it may threaten the effectiveness of insecticide-based vector control in Africa.Introduction
+Further study is necessary to identify the origin of kdr in An. funestus, and the extent to which it may threaten the effectiveness of insecticide-based vector control in Africa.

+Teaser

+This one-sentence summary provides a snapshot of your research for non-specialist readers and will be used to promote your article if accepted for publication.
+These should complement rather than repeat the title.
+Enter the required 125-character (or less including spaces) teaser in the field in the submission portal.

+Emergence of a novel insecticide resistance mechanism in an African malaria mosquito threatens control of the killer disease.

+Introduction

 Chemical insecticides are central to the control of agricultural pests and disease vectors.
 The control of Anopheles mosquitoes through the distribution of over 2.9 billion insecticide-treated bed nets (ITNs)1 has helped avert an estimated 633 million cases of malaria2 - a disease that still kills 600,000 yearly1.
 However, the widespread use of insecticides for agricultural pest and disease vector control also has detrimental consequences, including direct lethal and sub-lethal effects on human and animal health3,4 and destabilizing effects on ecosystem structure and function.
 For example, insecticide exposure is a key stressor affecting the population decline of pollinators, essential for ecosystem health and food production5,6.
-These impacts are often unpredictable7.